DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 * magnitude - Math.sqrt((buffer[i]*buffer[i])+(buffer[i+1]*buffer[i+1]))
 * frequency - Index * SampleRate/N

 The output is rather strange.
-I am using a pure tone of 440Hz, although my answer does not reflect this.
+I am using a pure tone of 440 Hz, although my answer does not reflect this.

 #Fourth Entry